 Montana State Capitol Building

 Copper played a big part in Montana history.
 In fact, the political battle between Anaconda and Helena for selection as capital city was stirred up by two men who had made millions of dollars by mining copper.
-Daly wishing to gain political advantage in his mining ventures supported Anaconda and Clark wishing to thwart Daly promoted Helena.
+Daly, wishing to gain political advantage in his mining ventures, supported Anaconda, and Clark, wishing to thwart Daly, promoted Helena.
 Each Copper King used the newspapers they owned to convince the public to vote for their city.
 In this hotly contested struggle there were allegations of bribery and counterfeit ballots.

 A statue of a man on horseback with sword raised was added in 1905.
-It stands in front of the Capitol and depicts Civil War Union general Thomas Francis Meagher.
-In 1864 he took over as governor of the Montana Territory while the governor was away.
+It stands in front of the Capitol and depicts Civil War Union General Thomas Francis Meagher.
+In 1864 he took over as acting governor of the Montana Territory while the governor was away.
 He wrote an early constitution for Montana, hoping it would be used if Montana became a state.
 He mysteriously drowned while waiting for a shipment of guns on a riverboat at Fort Benton on the Missouri River.

 Only a few years after the Capitol was finished (1902), Montana's government had outgrown it.
 Between 1909 and 1912, new wings were added to both ends of the building.

 Like the United States government, Montana's legislature has two houses, a senate and a house of representatives.
 The state government also has three branches like the federal government.
 The Capitol was enlarged to make more room for the executive (the Governor), judicial (Montana Supreme Court), and the legislative (Senate and House of Representatives) branches.
-The first thing visitors see inside the building is the massive rotunda — or the curved inside of the dome outside — right above their heads.
+The first thing visitors see inside the building is the massive rotunda - the curved inside of the dome outside - right above their heads.

 Huge columns and colorful paintings decorate the main area.
 Around the rotunda are four round paintings showing four important kinds of people in Montana's early history.
-The native American, the explorer, the gold miner, and the cowboy were painted for the Capitol opening in 1902.
+The Native American, the explorer, the gold miner, and the cowboy were painted for the Capitol opening in 1902.
 Off to the sides, two large hallways lead to the Governor's office on one end, and the Secretary of State's office on the other.
 Straight ahead, the Grand Stairway leads up to a large window of colorful stained glass.

 Down one hall, past the Governor's Office, is the Governor's reception room.
 The Governor meets with important visitors and representatives here at the large table in the center of the room.
 There is a secret door to the right of the fireplace on one end of the room.
 The Governor can use it to enter the room straight from his office.
 A portrait above the fireplace is of Joseph K. Toole, the first Montana state governor.
 A picture at the other end of the room is of Wilbur Fisk Sanders.
 Before Sanders became one of Montana's first United States senators, he had been a vigilante in Virginia City.
 In 1865 Sanders had settled Helena's argument with nearby Silver City over which place would be the county seat (capital city of the county).
 He rode from Helena to Silver City and took all their official records back to Helena.
 Silver City later became a ghost town.